eyp/federated-learning-network/README.md

     Client registered successfully

 ### Training sessions
-Once we have server and clients running properly and registered, just go to the browser to `http://localhost:5000/training.
+Once we have server and clients running properly and registered, just open the server dashboard at `http://localhost:5000` (or use the correct IP address where the server is running).
+And click on the _Launch training_ button.
 This will launch a training session between all the clients registered.
 You can see the progress of the training in each client's console.
+For example, for MNIST training you will see something like this in the client node console:

     Federated Learning config:
     --Learning Rate: 1.0